 Too little insulin leads to a certain type of diabetes.
 High levels of insulin can

-harm your health by leading to hypoglycemia, or low blood sugar.
+harm your health by leading to low blood sugar (hypoglycemia).

 Why do I need this test?

 You may need this test if you have symptoms of low blood sugar.
-Symptoms of hypoglycemia
+These symptoms often

 Hypoglycemia can be caused by:

 Insulin used as a medicine to control diabetes.
-Each year, up to 30% of people with
+People with type 1 diabetes are at

-type 1 diabetes have a serious episode of hypoglycemia.
-This also can happen in people
+greater risk for having a serious episode of hypoglycemia.
+It also can happen in people

-with type 2 diabetes, but it's much less common in them.
+with type 2 diabetes, but that is much less common.